Karla Vega Cervantes: Seeing herself at Berkeley

 September 9, 2024

-By Elisa Smith
+By Elisa Smith, Student Affairs

 Things haven’t always come easy for fifth-year senior Karla Vega Cervantes.
 Like when a professor told her she wasn’t a good fit for chemical engineering and may want to consider a different career path.
 But Karla persevered and is now thriving at UC Berkeley.